Frequent Billing and Insurance Q&A

 Q: What Medicaid brands can your doctors see?

-A: We service both Indiana Medicaid Traditional and Managed Health Systems (MHS) and MHS Hoosier Care Connect.
-If you currently are not registered under either of these plans and want to be seen at our practice, please contact your caseworker.
-If you have MHS, your child must be assigned to either Dr. Daniel Hayford or Dr. Shana Zwick in order for us to see them.
-If requested, your caseworker at MHS should be able to assign you to one of our physician panels.
+A: We service both Indiana Medicaid Traditional and Managed Health Systems (MHS).
+If you currently are not registered under either of these plans and want to be seen at our practice, please contact your caseworker or call 1-800-889-9949.
+If you have MHS, your child must be assigned to Dr. Daniel Hayford in order for us to see them prior to scheduling.
+MHS at 1-877-647-4848 should be able to assign you to our physician panel as along as our panel is not already full.
 If you have any further questions, please contact our office to discuss.

-Q: How do I know if Dr. Hayford or Dr. Zwick is covered under my insurance plan?
+Q: How do I know if Dr. Hayford is covered under my insurance plan?

 A: We are contracted with many insurance companies but the best way to know for sure is to contact them directly via telephone or by looking your insurance plan up online.

 Q. Can I be charged for an office and a preventative/well care visit on the same day?

 A: Patients should be aware more than one visit can be charge on the same date of service with the physician.
 For example, if you are in for your annual physical examination and other problems are addressed or treated, an additional office visit fee may be charged.